 The Call of God in His Seven Thunders - Part 1

 There is a sense of urgency and God is speaking to His people in these last days.
-For those who desire to seek His face, God will unfold more of Himself through the Holy Spirit and His Word.
-God desires His people to dig deeper into Him, search through His Word, question, weigh and test, and learn to be able to consume the solid food that He provides.
-This cannot be done through any man-made programs, the religious institutions or church hirelings, but it is about an individual's desire to want to seek out and touch the face of God.
-God’s ultimate purpose through Jesus Christ is about meeting Him face to face.
-The purpose of this article is to explore the mysteries of the seven thunders of God revealed both in the Old and New Testament and compare and contrast His message, purpose, and plan for His people.
+For those who desire to seek His face, God will unfold more of Himself through the Holy Spirit and His word.
+God desires His people to dig deeper into Him, search through His word, question, weigh and test and learn to be able to consume the solid food that He provides.
+This cannot be done through man-made programs, the religious institutions or church hirelings, but it is about an individual's desire to want to seek out and touch the face of God for themselves.
+God’s ultimate purpose through Christ is about meeting Him 'face to face.'
+The purpose of this series is to explore the mysteries of the seven thunders of God revealed in both in the Old and New Testament and to compare and contrast His message, purpose and plan for His people today.

 And cried with a loud voice, as when a lion roareth: and when he had cried, seven thunders uttered their voices.
 And when the seven thunders had uttered their voices, I was about to write: and I heard a voice from heaven saying unto me, Seal up those things which the seven thunders uttered, and write them not. – Revelation 10:3-4

-Shall a trumpet be blown in the city, and the people not be afraid?
-Shall there be evil in a city, and the LORD hath not done it?
-Surely the Lord GOD will do nothing, but he revealeth his secret unto his servants the prophets.
-The lion hath roared, who will not fear?
-The Lord GOD hath spoken, who can but prophesy? – Amos 3:6-8
+Does the trumpet alarm sound in a city, without the people being afraid?
+Does evil happen to a city, and Yahweh hasn't done it?
+Surely the Lord Yahweh will do nothing, unless he reveals his secret to his servants the prophets.
+The lion has roared.
+Who will not fear?
+The Lord Yahweh has spoken.
+Who can but prophesy? – Amos 3:6-8

-The Holy Spirit can set off a spiritual alarm inside of His people to reveal what He is saying.
-The Word of God is the place to test that it is truly from Him as He works in confirmations.
+The Holy Spirit can set off a spiritual alarm inside of His people to reveal what God is saying.
+The word of God is the place to test what is truly from Him as He works in confirmations.

-The word thunder from Hebrew is 6963 qowl (kole), which is translated to a voice, sound, noise, or thunder.
-When “qowl” is used in Scripture, it pertains to an actual thunder in a natural sense, but also as a spiritual voice.
-The word has two meanings, but to God it is His thunderous voice that conveys physical thunder in the natural, and a thunderous voice in the spiritual.
+The word thunder from Hebrew is [6963 qowl] (kole), which is translated to, a voice, sound, noise or thunder.
+When 'qowl' is used in Scripture, it pertains to an actual thunder in a natural sense, but also a spiritual voice.
+The word has two meanings, but to God, it is His thunderous voice that conveys physical thunder in both the natural and the the spiritual.
 This pattern is established in Scripture.

 When God speaks in the physical, it is perceived as a thunderous voice.
 In the book of Revelation, thunder is heard seven times.
-The number seven is God’s number, which represents perfection, completion, or a culmination.
-In the Old Testament, God’s voice thunders seven times, which reveals the plan of redemption for His people.
-God unfolds the revelation of His plan, and the seventh thunder is the sound, or signal of completion.
+The number seven is God’s number, which represents perfection, completion or a culmination.
+In the Old Testament, God’s voice thunders seven times revealing the plan of redemption for His people.
+The seventh thunder is the sound or signal of completion.

-The key to exploring the seven thunders of God is by listening to His spiritual voice and digging deeper in His Word.
-It is not up to man to do it for you, nor are you to believe what any man says, but it is about the desire to seek God for yourself, and allow Him to speak to you personally.
-Your pastor, church program, prophet, or priest cannot be the mediator for you.
+The key to exploring the seven thunders of God is by listening to His spiritual voice and digging deeper in His word.
+It is not up to man to do it for you, or believing whatever man tells you, but it is about your own desire to seek God for yourself and allow Him to speak to you personally.
+Your Pastor, church programs, Prophet or Priest cannot be your mediator for you.
 It is between you and Christ who is the gateway to the Father.

 The seven thunders of God can be traced from the beginning of Scripture to the last book in Revelation.
-God is speaking about His ultimate purpose and plan.
-The final thunder is the most important of all, and will be unveiled to His people.
-It is something that is not figured out in the head, but through spiritual discernment.
+God is speaking about His ultimate purpose and plans.
+The final thunder is the most important of all and will be unveiled to His people that is something that comes through spiritual discernment.

-And they heard the voice of the LORD God walking in the garden in the cool of the day: and Adam and his wife hid themselves from the presence of the LORD God amongst the trees of the garden. – Genesis 3:8
+They heard the voice of Yahweh God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of Yahweh God among the trees of the garden. – Genesis 3:8

-The Hebrew word for cool is “laruah,” which means spirit, or wind.
+The Hebrew word for cool is 'laruah,' which means spirit or wind.
 The voice of God is walking in the garden as a wind of the Spirit.
-Adam and Eve hide amongst the vegetation when they hear the thunderous voice of God.
-They know that they have alienated themselves from God in their state of nakedness.
-God curses the ground and slays an animal and gives them coats of skin to cover them.
+Adam and Eve hid amongst the vegetation when they heard the thunderous voice of God.
+They knew that they had alienated themselves from Him in their state of nakedness.
+God cursed the ground and slayed an animal and gave them coats of skin to cover their nakedness.

 How be it that was not first which is spiritual, but that which is natural; and afterward that which is spiritual.
 The first man is of the earth, : the second man is the Lord from heaven. – 1 Corinthians 15:46-47

-Man attempts to save himself by his “noble” efforts (traditions of man) to cover his “nakedness” from the ground that has been cursed, but that path will only lead to death.
-The blood of animals never redeemed, or restored fellowship with God; it was only meant to point to the true and genuine redeeming blood of Jesus Christ; He would be the only way of salvation and restoration to God and eternal life.
+Many attempt to save themselves by their 'noble' self-righteous efforts (the traditions of man) to cover their 'nakedness' from the ground that has been cursed.
+They are deceived because their on a path that leads to death.
+The blood of animals never removed sin, but was only a covering.
+It was only meant to point to the true and genuine redeeming blood of Christ who would be the only way to having victory over sin, restoration to God and eternal life.
 Any other way by any other means is impotent, powerless and cursed.

-The first thunder of God in the Old Testament was the starting point that would lead to redemption; the first thunder in Revelation is about standing before the throne of God, in the Holy of Holies, totally restored to Him, worshiping His Holiness.
+The first thunder of God in the Old Testament was the starting point that would lead to redemption.
+The first thunder in the New Testament in Revelation is about standing before the throne of God, in the Holy of Holies, totally restored to Him and worshiping His holiness.

 And out of the throne proceeded lightnings and thunderings and voices: and there were seven lamps of fire burning before the throne, which are the seven Spirits of God. – Revelation 4:5

-And Moses stretched forth his rod toward heaven: and the LORD sent thunder and hail, and the fire ran along upon the ground; and the LORD rained hail upon the land of Egypt. – Exodus 9:23
+Moses stretched forth his rod toward the heavens, and Yahweh sent thunder, hail, and lightning flashed down to the earth.
+Yahweh rained hail on the land of Egypt. – Exodus 9:23

-There was a distinct contrast between the Egyptians, who were a race of people who “tilled” from the land, and the Israelite's, who tended to the “sheep.”
-When God judged, it was against the Egyptians who “tilled” the cursed land.
+There was a distinct contrast between the Egyptians who were a race of people who 'tilled' from the land versus the Israelite's who tended to the 'sheep.'
+When God judged, it was against the Egyptians who tilled the cursed land.
 God was making a point by destroying their vegetation.
-The fire “ran along the ground” similar to “walking in the garden” in Genesis 8:3.
+His fire 'ran along the ground' similar to Him 'walking in the garden' in Genesis 8:3.

 Both the ground and the vegetation are cursed.
-The only acceptable version is blessing through the Tree of Life (Jesus Christ).
-A good symbol of Jesus Christ was when Caleb and Joshua went out to scout the Promised Land and found a branch full of fruit.
+What is only acceptable is the blessing that comes from the Tree of Life.
+A good symbolism of Christ was when Caleb and Joshua went out to scout the Promised Land and found a branch full of fruit.
 They cut off the branch and hung the fruit on a pole between them.
-This would symbolize and foreshadow Jesus Christ, who would be cut off from His people, hung on a cross, and shown to all the people that rejected Him.
+This could be be a foreshadowing of Christ who would be cut off from his people, hung on a cross and shown on display to all the people that rejected Him.